Where is the best place to save photos? How to store photos

 • [email protected]: 25Gb, free.

-What media to choose for backup?
+Which media should I choose for backup?

 Storage system for photo travelers